Career planning for young people with special educational needs

 You can speak to your child’s careers adviser by contacting your local careers office.
 The special education needs co-ordinator or careers teacher will also be able to give advice at this important stage.

-Further information can be found at the video below.
+Further information can be found in the video below.